Work90210/CryptoWave/docs/00-meta/doc-templates.md

 *   **Features:** A bulleted list detailing the core functionalities of the application.
 *   **Tech Stack:** An enumeration of the technologies and frameworks used.

+### 1.2 API Documentation Templates

+API documentation is structured to provide comprehensive references for functionalities, endpoints, and error handling mechanisms.
+Key files include:

+*   `docs/04-apis/rest-api/endpoints/README.md`
+*   `docs/04-apis/rest-api/request-examples.md`
+*   `docs/04-apis/rest-api/status-codes.md`
+*   `docs/04-apis/rest-api/response-examples.md`
+*   `docs/04-apis/api-overview.md`
+*   `docs/04-apis/error-handling.md`
+*   `docs/04-apis/pagination.md`
+*   `docs/04-apis/rate-limiting.md`
+*   `docs/04-apis/filtering-sorting.md`
+*   `docs/04-apis/versioning.md`

+These templates cover aspects such as API overview, authentication, endpoint/function references, and error handling.

+### 1.3 Feature Specification Templates

+Feature documentation is organized to detail implemented features of the CryptoWave application.

+*   `docs/03-features/feature-index.md` provides an overview of core features and categorizes them.
+*   `docs/03-features/[feature-name]/platforms/api.md` details API interactions for specific features.

+### 1.4 Troubleshooting Guide Templates

+TODO: Information on troubleshooting guide templates is not available in the provided context.

-### 2. Template Usage Guide
+## 2. Template Usage Guide

-TODO: The provided context does not contain information on when to use each template, how to customize templates, or template selection criteria.
+TODO: Information on when to use each template, how to customize templates, and template selection criteria is not available in the provided context.

-### 3. Reusable Patterns
+## 3. Reusable Patterns

-TODO: The provided context does not contain information on common documentation sections, standard formatting patterns, consistent naming conventions, or cross-reference patterns.
+### 3.1 Common Documentation Sections

+*   **API Overview:** A section detailing the application's interaction with external APIs, such as the CoinGecko API.
+*   **Authentication:** A section describing the authentication mechanisms, or lack thereof, for API interactions.
+*   **Endpoint/Function Reference:** A section listing and describing available endpoints or functions for API interactions.

+### 3.2 Standard Formatting Patterns

+*   **Markdown:** Used for writing all documentation content due to its simplicity, readability, and widespread support.
+*   **Clarity and Conciseness:** Direct language, active voice, short sentences and paragraphs, and action-oriented content are preferred.

+### 3.3 Consistent Naming Conventions

+*   **File Naming:** Documentation files are organized within a clear directory structure, e.g., `docs/04-apis/rest-api/`.
+*   **Code References:** Exact function, class, and file path names are used when referencing implementation details.

+### 3.4 Cross-Reference Patterns

+Cross-referencing is used to link related documentation sections.
+For example, API documentation files are linked within the broader API documentation structure.

-### 4. Template Maintenance
+## 4. Template Maintenance

-TODO: The provided context does not contain information on how to update templates, version control for templates, or template feedback and improvement.
+### 4.1 Updating Templates

+TODO: Information on how to update templates is not available in the provided context.

+### 4.2 Version Control for Templates

+Documentation is managed alongside the codebase using a version control system (e.g., Git), enabling version tracking, branching, and collaborative workflows.
+Documentation versions align with the application's semantic versioning (SemVer) where applicable.

+### 4.3 Template Feedback and Improvement

+TODO: Information on template feedback and improvement processes is not available in the provided context.

 ## SOURCES

-- [S1] README.md
+- [S1] docs/04-apis/rest-api/endpoints/README.md
+- [S2] docs/04-apis/rest-api/request-examples.md
+- [S3] docs/04-apis/rest-api/status-codes.md
+- [S4] analysis_options.yaml
+- [S5] docs/04-apis/versioning.md
+- [S6] docs/04-apis/pagination.md
+- [S7] docs/04-apis/rate-limiting.md
+- [S8] docs/00-meta/doc-maintenance.md
+- [S9] docs/04-apis/api-overview.md
+- [S10] docs/00-meta/doc-versioning.md
+- [S11] docs/03-features/[feature-name]/platforms/api.md
+- [S12] docs/04-apis/rest-api/openapi.yaml
+- [S13] docs/00-meta/doc-standards.md
+- [S14] docs/04-apis/rest-api/response-examples.md
+- [S15] docs/04-apis/error-handling.md
+- [S16] docs/03-features/feature-index.md
+- [S17] docs/00-meta/doc-tools.md
-- [S21] docs/00-meta/doc-templates.md
+- [S18] docs/00-meta/doc-templates.md
+- [S19] docs/01-overview/business-context.md
+- [S20] docs/04-apis/filtering-sorting.md